kolajoseph87/ai-agent-runtime-governance-lab/README.md

 ## Disclaimer

 This is an educational security lab using synthetic code and identities.
-It is not affiliated with or endorsed by Microsoft, OpenAI, OWASP, McDermott Will & Schulte, or any other employer or client.
+It is not affiliated with or endorsed by Microsoft, OpenAI, OWASP or any other employer or client.